bd8xc/MediExplain-AI/README.md

 7. Textract extracts the prescription text.
 8. Bedrock extracts structured medicine information from the OCR output.
 9. Bedrock generates a simple explanation for each medicine.
+10. The extracted information is displayed on the success page.
+11. The user can review and edit the extracted medicine information.
+12. The user can add a missed medicine manually.
+13. The corrected medicine information is submitted back to the backend.
+14. The corrected information is sent to Bedrock.
+15. Bedrock regenerates the medicine explanations using the corrected information.
-10. The results are displayed on the success page.
+16. The updated results are displayed on the success page.

 ## Project Structure